kdmerino/project2/README.md

 ### User Verification
 1. Determine UUID for encrypted signed-user structure in Datastore server.
-   Firstly, convert UName into a byte slice passed into `uuid.FromBytes`.
+Firstly, use `Argon2Key` on *password*, *user name*, 128.
+Secondly, call `uuid.FromBytes` with the returned slice.
 2. Retrieve encrypted bytes from data store via UUID.
-3. Decrypt into bytes of signed-user structure using `SymDec` with *key* set to user password.
+3. Decrypt bytes of signed-user structure using `SymDec` with *key* set to user password.
-1. Define variable to hold signed-user structure, call `json.Unmarshal` on decrypted bytes and defined variable.
+4. Define variable to hold signed-user structure, call `json.Unmarshal` on decrypted bytes and defined variable.
-2. If error is nil, signed-user will contain User struct, userUUID, userSignature, a slice of bytes, sliceUUID, sliceSignature.
+5. If error is nil, signed-user will contain User struct, userUUID, userSignature, a slice of bytes, sliceSignature.
    Run `DSVerify` and procede if no tampering has occurred on either object.
+Signatures are available in keyStore by username, username + "lock".
-3. Using `Aargon2Key` with user password, and the recovered slice of bytes create a 128 bit key.
+6. Using `Aargon2Key` with user password, and the recovered slice of bytes create a 128 bit key.
-4. Decrypt into bytes of User structure using `SymDec` with *key* as the 128 bit key just derived.
+7. Decrypt into bytes of User structure using `SymDec` with *key* as the 128 bit key just derived.
-5. Define variable to hold User struct, call `json.Unmarshal` on decrypted bytes and defined variable.
+8. Define variable to hold User struct, call `json.Unmarshal` on decrypted bytes and defined variable.
-6. If error is nil, we have decrypted, verified interigity, and authenticity.
+9. If error is nil, we have decrypted, verified interigity, and authenticity.

 Notice we use a decrypt, signature check, and decrypt again technique which protects the encrypted User via a signature and